Cookie Settings

 Why are 2026 merit increase budgets making pay differentiation harder?

-With total salary increase budgets around 3.5% in 2026, giving a top performer a meaningfully larger raise than their peers often requires giving someone else a very small or zero increase, which creates its own fairness and retention risk within the team.
+With mean merit increase budgets holding at 3.2% for 2026, giving a top performer a meaningfully larger raise than their peers often requires giving someone else a very small or zero increase, which creates its own fairness and retention risk within the team.

 How can companies make merit pay decisions feel fairer to employees?